Roasted Black Grapes is a quick and easy appetizer that’s elegant, unexpected, and absolutely fabulous!

 - salt and fresh cracked pepper, to taste

 - fresh thyme leaves

-- Toss everything together and spread out on a baking sheet.
+- Toss all ingredients together in a large bowl.
+Spread out in an even layer on a baking sheet.
 Roast for about 15 minutes, giving the pan a shake every now and then.

 - Transfer to a serving dish, making sure to get all the good sauce, and serve with cheese and plain crackers or crusty bread.